zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Speaking of comfort, that is not comforting!

 Okay, so basically that was like the first note of, wait, what's going on here, and then through 2016, I was suddenly, like, wait a minute, after the idea that, wait, trans women are the same thing—because, you know, he's clearly talking about guys like me, you know 30% of the ones—like I am obviously in that 30%.
 I start talking to people I know in Berkeley, including a lot of trans women in Berkeley, and suddenly being like ... you know, I can't—I mean, I wrote—there were a number of private conversations, um, I wrote what I could in that post, where I gradually just like—it became very clear to me that a very large fraction of trans women are people—guys like me, and this was like very surprising, because before then I had assumed, I mean, in the Diary, there's so many obvious hints in retrospect, but in that Diary, you know, seven years earlier, I had been like, you know I wrote about—I don't know if you noticed that, it was just a few lines—but I wrote about gender stuff, but I assumed that like my thing was not the same thing as being transgender, because my thing was obviously this autogynephilia thing.
 That was obviously a way more informative word than gender identity, which, like, what?
 So this was both surprising and I thought, given the premise of, we are the rational thinkers, I thought more people would be interested in clarifying this in public.
-In places like Berkeley, there's this entrenched by now, but at the time like suddenly very popular idea, that some assigned male at birth people have this gender identity, and that makes them relevantly the same sort of thing as cis women.
+In places like Berkeley, there's this entrenched by now, but at the time suddenly very popular idea, that some assigned male at birth people have this gender identity, and that makes them relevantly the same sort of thing as cis women.
 And that is just not my model at all.

 **CM**: What you're saying is that is not the model that you thought the rationalists had, but they do.
 Why do they have that model even though you think they shouldn't?